June 27th 2019

 Stay up to date with the #CleanCowells campaign.
 Like the Santa Cruz World Surfing Reserve Facebook Page to follow news and find out about upcoming events.

-Cowell’s Beach is nestled at the heart of the City of Santa Cruz’ Coastline and is a cherished natural resource for its residents and thousands of annual visitors.
-One of the world’s premier longboard surf breaks, and a designated World Surfing Reserve, Cowell’s Beach is rich in cultural, historical and economic value.
+Cowell Beach is nestled at the heart of the City of Santa Cruz’ Coastline and is a cherished natural resource for its residents and thousands of annual visitors.
+One of the world’s premier longboard surf breaks, and a designated World Surfing Reserve, Cowell Beach is rich in cultural, historical and economic value.

-In recent years, however, it has taken on the dubious distinction of being the “dirtiest beach” in California, according to a series of water quality reports by Heal the Bay.
+In recent years, however, it had previously taken on the dubious distinction of being the “dirtiest beach” in California, according to a series of water quality reports by Heal the Bay.

-Cowell’s Beach water quality has been compromised by high bacteria counts (fecal coliform and enterococcus) for some time, consistently landing it on Heal the Bay’s “Beach Bummer” list in recent years.
+Like many of California’s urban beaches, Cowell Beach’s water quality has been compromised by high bacteria counts (fecal coliform and enterococcus) for many years, consistently landing it on Heal the Bay’s “Beach Bummer” list in recent years.

-Heal the Bay’s annual scorecard report, which reviews beach water quality up and down the California coastline, has assigned Cowell Beach the most polluted beach in California for 2014, 2015 and 2016.
+Heal the Bay’s annual scorecard report, which reviews beach water quality up and down the California coastline, had assigned Cowell Beach the most polluted beach in California for 2014, 2015 and 2016.